kdwinter/aurb/README.md

     $ aurb -i aurbuild

-Look for upgrades to packages you have installed from the AUR:
+Look for upgrades to local packages you have ever installed from the AUR:

     $ aurb -u